NOSkcjn/Tanks/README.md

 How to control:
-Up, Down, Left, Right - to move
+Up, Down, Left, Right - to move.
-Space - to fire
+Space - to fire.